Saurabhbhati/Saurabhbhati.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a fifth-year Ph.D. student working with the Center for Language and Speech Processing (CLSP) at Johns Hopkins University.
-My research interests are unsupervised spoken term discovery and unsupervised representation learning.
+My research interests are unsupervised spoken term discovery, unsupervised representation learning and mutlimodal learning.
 Recently I have been working on jointly learning the segmentation and feature representations.
 I received B.tech and M.tech in Electrical Engineering from IIT Hyderabad, India, in 2017.